Jigden18/02240343_WEB101_PA1/soundcloud/README.md

-# 🎵 SoundCloud Web App – README
+# 🎵 SoundCloud Web App

 ## 📌 Overview
 This project is a **SoundCloud-inspired web app** built with **Next.js**.
 The goal was to create a user-friendly interface that allows users to explore music, sign in, and interact with content seamlessly.